sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-git-sync/index.md

 git clone https://github.com/yourusername/yourwordpresssite.git

-Configure Git Sync on Site Bay: Access your Site Bay dashboard to configure Git Sync.
+Configure Git Sync on SiteBay: Access your SiteBay dashboard to configure Git Sync.
 Best Practices for Using Git Sync

 Use Branches Wisely: Develop on separate branches and merge to your main branch when ready to deploy.
 This keeps your production site stable.